 Description Optimality target tolerance

 Туре Double

-Note Primary feasiblity control for SLP.
-When the relevant feasibility based convergence controls are left at their default values, SLP will adjust their value to match the target.
-The control defines a target value, that may not necessarily be attainable.
+Note Primary optimality control for SLP.
+When the relevant optimality based convergence controls are left at their default values, SLP will adjust their value to match the target.
+The control defines a target value, that may not necessarily be attainable for problem with no strong constraint qualifications.

 Default value 1e-6

 Affects routines XSLPmaxim, XSLPminim

 See also XSLP_VALIDATIONTARGET_R